Breakout Trading Strategy

 Choose your execution style

 If you want manual control, use the indicator.
+If you want rules-based automation, use the EA.
 Start with the comparison page to pick the right tool for your trading style.